rsdn/CodeJam/PerfTests/PerfTests.Intro.md

 ### If limits are failed

-In case when some of methods that patricipating in limits do not fit into limits the benchmark is rerun again (up to three times by default).
+In case when some of methods that participating in limits do not fit into limits the benchmark is rerun again (up to three times by default).
 It helps to detect the case when limits are too tight and test fails time-to-time.
-In this case the test will complete with following warinig:
+In this case the test will complete with following warnig:
 ```
 Test completed with warnings, details below.
 Warnings: